TristanTurcotte/cardable-godot/docs/user_content.md

 ```

 A card set would define all the individual unique card types that are available, and then there would also be a `.json` config file for a particular deck/collection of cards to be actually used in-game.
 A `ruleset` would declare which `card set(s)` it uses and then also declares what `decks` to use, if no deck is declared a deck made from 1 of every card from the `card set` would be the ruleset's deck.

+As described above Decks can be provided in a package with a card set, they can also be used separate from a card set package and distributed by themselves.
+The game would have a `user-decks` folder or similar where 'loose' deck `.json` files are placed.

 The content of the deck config file is simply an array of card_ids and the name of the card set the deck uses.
 Here's an example `.json` of a deck config file, in this case `deck-std-no-joker.json`: